NGonline/Notes/Java.md

 }
 ```
 - You are only able to access the contents of the object using the `get()` and `set()` methods.
 Notice that `increment()` and `get()` are not `synchronized`, because `ThreadLocal` guarantees that no race condition can occur.

+## Terminating Tasks
+- `ExecutorService.awaitTermination()` waits for each task to complete, and if they all complete before the timeout value, it returns `true`, otherwise it returns `false` to indicate that not all tasks have completed.

 # Containers
 - A container will expand itself whenever necessary to accommodate everything you place inside it.